collabro2017/sky-shepherd-tag-ui/README.md

 Sometimes the `react-native` runner can't navigate your setup, and you need to run the project using Xcode or Android Studio.
 To run using Xcode:

-- Open the project file `ios/Tag.xcodeproj` with Xcode.
+* Open the project file `ios/Tag.xcodeproj` with Xcode.
 Run on a device or in the simulator as usual.

 To run using Android Studio:

-- Open the `android` directory with Android Studio.
+* Open the `android` directory with Android Studio.
 Run on a device or in the simulator as usual.

+## Debugging

+The [React Native Debugger](https://github.com/jhen0409/react-native-debugger) is really handy.

 ## Style